Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 Functional interface.
 Yes, the computers do much of the heavy lifting, but automated platforms still need to be managed (and adjusted when needed).
 Choose software with a navigable interface so you can make changes on the fly.

-Industry standard programming language.
+Industry-standard programming language.
 If you really want a unique strategy, you’ll need to program it yourself.
 Programming language use varies from platform to platform.
 In the case of MetaTrader 4, some languages are only used on specific software.

 Detailed price histories for backtesting.
 Charts are critical to performing backtests, so make sure your platform has detailed backtesting that can be used across multiple timeframes.

-Our Picks for the Best Automated Trading Software
+Best Automated Trading Software

 Benzinga has selected the best platforms for automated trading based on specific types of securities.
 Different categories include stocks, options, currencies and binary options.